htc-ccis1301/fall-2016/src/morea/design-basic/ex-fan-page-p6.md

 1. Someone else sharing that interest.
 2. Someone using your site to decide if you have the skills to make a professional looking site.

-Recognize that these audiences may contradict each other and aim for a happy middle ground.
-Though you can certainly lean strongly towards group 1.
-Make sure you do not completely forget about group 2.
+Recognize that these audiences may conflict with each other and aim for a happy middle ground.
+Though you can certainly lean strongly towards group 1, make sure you do not completely forget about group 2.

 ## Site design clean-up
 You want to aim for a professional looking site.
 The goal is for this to become a part of your web portfolio.
 You want to have a site that you are proud to show off to others.